JimPresting/n8n-gcp-selfhost/README.md

 - **`0`** → Day of the week (**0 = Sunday**, 1 = Monday, ..., 6 = Saturday)

 This schedule runs the script **every Sunday at 3:00 AM**.

+Regarding the Update file deletion:

+* `find /home/stand_4_business/.n8n-backup* -maxdepth 0 -type d`
+   * `find` is the command to search for files
+   * `/home/stand_4_business/.n8n-backup*` is the search pattern - it finds all directories that start with ".n8n-backup"
+   * `-maxdepth 0` means that only the directly specified directories are searched, not in subdirectories
+   * `-type d` finds only directories, not regular files
+* `| sort`
+   * The pipe (`|`) forwards the output of find to sort
+   * `sort` arranges the list alphabetically, which for your backup names with dates is also chronological
+   * e.g., ".n8n-backup-2025-02-15..." comes before ".n8n-backup-2025-03-09..."
+* `| head -n -2`
+   * The pipe forwards the sorted list to head
+   * `head -n -2` takes all entries EXCEPT the last two
+   * These last two are the newest backups (because of the previous sorting)
+* `| xargs rm -rf`
+   * The pipe forwards the directory names to be deleted to xargs
+   * `xargs rm -rf` executes the command `rm -rf` for each directory name
+   * `rm -rf` deletes directories and all their contents recursively

 ---